spdx/spdx-3-model/model/Core/Classes/ExternalMap.md

 ## Summary

-A map of Element identifiers that are used within a Document but defined external to that Document.
+A map of Element identifiers that are used within an SpdxDocument but defined external to that SpdxDocument.

 ## Description

-An external map is a map of Element identifiers that are used within a Document but defined external to that Document.
+An external map is a map of Element identifiers that are used within an SpdxDocument but defined external to that SpdxDocument.
 The external map provides details about the externally-defined Element such as its provenance, where to retrieve it, and how to verify its integrity.